-Years ago, I decided to specialize in non-surgical facial rejuvenation because I believe that a less invasive approach and more manageable cost means I can help more people look like the best versions of themselves.
-I also prefer interacting with patients during the procedure and maintaining an ongoing patient relationship.
-I find I can create a more tailored result with injectables and there are fewer safety risks involved.
+Years ago, Dr. Mabrie decided to specialize in nonsurgical facial rejuvenation because he believes that a less invasive approach and more manageable cost means he and his team can help more people look like the best versions of themselves.
+Our injectors also prefer interacting with patients during the procedure and maintaining an ongoing patient relationship.
+They can create a more tailored result with injectables and there are fewer safety risks involved.

-A patient with skin that retains most of its elasticity, but who is concerned about lost volume in the upper and lower areas of the face, can get exciting results from a Liquid Facelift.
-Dr. Mabrie can restore youthful contours and minimize shadows and wrinkles to create a refreshed, healthier, more luminous appearance.
+A patient with skin that retains most of its elasticity, but who is concerned about lost volume in the upper and lower areas of the face, can get exciting results from a liquid facelift.
+Our expert injectors can restore youthful contours and minimize shadows and wrinkles to create a refreshed, healthier, more luminous appearance.

-Age: How Old Should I Be to Consider a Liquid Lift?
+Age: How Old Should I Be to Consider a Liquid Facelift?

 Women and men are usually in their mid-30s or older when they begin noticing volume loss and other early signs of aging.
 Using fillers and neurotoxins to create youthful contours helps patients maintain a refreshed appearance.

 The cost of plastic surgery and nonsurgical aesthetic treatments vary depending on the geographic area of the practice and the experience and training of the provider.
 Here in the Bay Area, a facelift performed by a board-certified plastic surgeon ranges from $20,000 to $36,000.
-The cost of a Liquid Facelift is about $6,000.
+The cost of an MFI Lift is about $8,000.

 How Do I Get Started?

-Dr. Mabrie works with men and women from throughout the Bay Area including San Francisco, Oakland, and Walnut Creek.
+The specialists at Mabrie Facial Institute work with men and women from throughout the Bay Area including San Francisco, Oakland, and Walnut Creek.
 Request a consultation online or call us at (415) 445-9513 to schedule an appointment.